wes3985/CoverageCompacter/README_CoverageCompacter.txt

 Support
 =======
-Please inform us of any issues at 'Project@google-groups.com'
+Please inform us of any issues at 'w.woollard@ucl.ac.uk'